-- 1. Hand piles would be a minimum of 6' in diameter and 6' in height. - 2.
-Machine piles would be a minimum of 10' in diameter and 10' in height. - 3.
-All piles shall be as wide as they are tall. - 4.
-No piles would be constructed on stumps or on sections of large down logs. - 5.
-All piles would be as compact and free of dirt as possible. - 6.
-All material would be contained within the general contour of the pile. - 7.
-All hand piles would be covered.
-Covering would consist of 6 mil black plastic (polyethylene) or an equivalent water-resistant barrier.
-Forest Service personnel would approve prior to use.
-Cover when pile is approximately 75% complete, then place remaining material on top. - 8.
-Mechanical piling would be done with equipment capable of picking up (grasping) slash material and piling. - 9.
-All piles would be located so that burning would not cause damage to residual trees or snags.
-Piles would be located outside the drip line of leave trees. - 10.
-Piles would not be placed on or in the following areas: pavement, road surface, ditch lines, the bottom of ephemeral channels, within the limited activity buffer outlined in Table 1 above. - 11.
-Slash resulting from fuels reduction and non-commercial treatments would be piled concurrently with the thinning activities.
+- 1. Hand piles will be a minimum of 6' in diameter and 6' in height. - 2.
+Machine piles will be a minimum of 10' in diameter and 10' in height. - 3.
+All piles will be as wide as they are tall. - 4.
+No piles will be constructed on stumps or on sections of large down logs. - 5.
+All piles will be as compact and free of dirt as possible. - 6.
+All material will be contained within the general contour of the pile. - 7.
+All hand piles will be covered.
+Covering will consist of 6 mil black plastic (polyethylene) or an equivalent water-resistant barrier.
+Forest Service personnel will approve prior to use.
+Place cover on the pile when it is approximately 75% complete and overlays at least half of the pile.
+Place remaining slash on top. - 8.
+Mechanical piling will be done with equipment capable of picking up (grasping) slash material and piling. - 9.
+All piles will be located so that burning will not cause damage to residual trees or snags.
+Piles will be located outside the drip line of leave trees. - 10.
+Piles will not be placed on or in the following areas: pavement, road surface, ditch lines, or the bottom of ephemeral channels. - 11.
+Slash resulting from fuels reduction and non-commercial treatments will be piled concurrently with the thinning activities.
 Piles should be burned within 2 years of construction. - 12.
 Low severity burns shall constitute the dominant type of controlled burn within Riparian Reserves, resulting in a mosaic pattern of burned and unburned landscape. - 13.
-Moderate severity burns are permitted in no more than 20% of Riparian Reserves to invigorate desirable deciduous species. - 14.
-If hand-built fire lines are constructed on slopes exceeding 20%, construction of water bars would be required. - 15.
+If hand-built fire lines are constructed on slopes exceeding 20%, construction of water bars will be required. - 14.
 Water used for fuels treatment may be drawn from sources near the units treated.
-Diversions may not exceed 25% of the available flow and fish screen(s) will be installed, operated, and maintained according to NMFS's fish screen criteria (NMFS 2011e stating that pipe intakes would be screened with woven wire screens having a maximum 1.75 mm gap, and perforated plate screens would have a maximum opening of 3/32nd inch).
-The District Fish Biologist or District Hydrologist will be consulted prior to utilizing any water sources. - 16.
-Do not pump directly from a water source if chemical products are going to be injected into the pump or pumping system.
+Diversions will not exceed 25% of the available flow and fish screen(s) will be installed, operated, and maintained according to NMFS's fish screen criteria (NMFS 2011e stating that pipe intakes will be screened with woven wire screens having a maximum 1.75 mm gap, and perforated plate screens will have a maximum opening of 3/32nd inch).
+The District Fish Biologist or District Hydrologist will be consulted prior to utilizing any water sources.

+15. Do not pump directly from a water source if chemical products are going to be injected into the pump or pumping system.
 If chemicals are needed, use a fold-a-tank from which to pump water.
 Do not use surfactant and foam near waterbodies and in Riparian Reserves.